idwyer/GettingandCleaningDataProject/Codebook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Summary choices
-All data was summarized by subject and activity
+All data was summarized by subject and activity.

 ## Variables
 * subjectid - This is the subject number (1-30) for the study.
 * activity - The activity description.
-This can be one of 1 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+This can be one of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
 * averagetbodyaccmeanx            - This is the average of the measurement tbodyaccmeanx from the orginal dataset by subject and activity.
 * averagetbodyaccmeany            - This is the average of the measurement tbodyaccmeany from the orginal dataset by subject and activity.
 * averagetbodyaccmeanz            - This is the average of the measurement tbodyaccmeanz from the orginal dataset by subject and activity.